HVAC Systems and Title 24

 Air distribution system performance can have a big impact on overall HVAC system efficiency.
 Therefore, air distribution systems face a number of mandatory measures and prescriptive requirements.
 The mandatory measures require air distribution ducts be sealed and HERS tested for leakage in all climate zones even when the performance method of compliance is used.
 This is a big change from the 2008 Title 24 standards where duct testing was a prescriptive requirement that could be waived by using the performance method of compliance.
 There are also a number of compliance credits available related to duct system design.

-In all cases, unless ducts are enclosed entirely in conditioned space, the minimum allowed duct insulation value is R-6 in most climate zones and R-8 in zones 11 and 14-16.
+Unless ducts are enclosed entirely in conditioned space, the minimum allowed duct insulation value is either R-6 or R-8 depending on the climate zone and method of compliance.

 Automatic setback thermostats can add both comfort and convenience to a home.
 Occupants can wake up to a warm house in the winter and come home to a cool house in the summer without using unnecessary energy.
 A setback thermostat is always required for central systems whether the prescriptive or performance compliance method is used.
 An exception is allowed only if the building complies using the performance method with a non-setback thermostat and the system is one of the following non-central types:

 - Non-central electric heaters

 - Gravity gas wall, floor, or room heaters

 - Wood stoves

 - Fireplace or decorative gas appliances